mmbman/Katagiri/1986-03-08-Triple-Treasure-Lecture-1.md

 > The merit of having taken refuge in the Three Treasures inevitably appears when there is spiritual communion between the trainee and the Buddha.

 Here it says spiritual communion between the Buddha and the practitioner, the Buddha and you.
-“Spiritual communion” means interacting communion of appeal and response (*kannō-dōkō*).
+“Spiritual communion” means interacting communion of appeal and response (*kannō-dōkō*, 感應道交).

 Appeal means, for instance, “I appeal for help.”
 I ask you to help.
 Not “ask”; [ask] is a more strong meaning.
 I appeal in many ways: spiritually and materialistically.
 Anyway, even if I don’t do something particular, [still] I appeal to you, constantly, for help.